 Shortly after, Jim began reaching out to people in any form of recovery and providing a bicycle to those who couldn’t even afford the bus.
 After about 1,000 people had benefited, a used appliance repair van was donated in 2010.
 Good Karma Bikes was now truly a mobile.
 The same donor then helped Good Karma locate a warehouse on Sunol Street.
 In 2016, Good Karma Bikes it’s current location on Lincoln Avenue.

-Today, you can purchase a fully refurbished bicycle from our retail shop or visit our service department for repairs.
-We give more then 30% of our gross revenue as financial support for those in need.
-We give away, on average, 1.5 bikes each day.
-Since our humble beginnings, we have provided over $2.1M in financial assistance to those in our community.
+Currently, we give away, on average, 1.5 bikes each day.
+Since our humble beginnings, we have provided over $2.6M in community aid to people in need.
 No one has ever been turned away for financial reasons.

 In the Fall of 2023, Good Karma Bikes will move into a permanent home on the ground floor of Charities Housing’s new development, currently under construction at 399 Blossom Hill.

 “We’re thrilled to see Good Karma Bikes’ inspiring vision grow in San Jose to serve thousands more of our community members in need” stated Mayor Sam Liccardo.

 The new, 11,000 sq. foot headquarters is almost double the size of the current location on Lincoln Ave.
 The generous layout enables more volunteer workspace and education, community-run programs, a higher volume of refurbish- able bicycles, and community aid.
 We look forward to expanding our support and our community!